The Political Climate in Zip 30605 (Athens, GA) is Strongly liberal.

 Individual Campaign Contributions in zip 30605 (Athens)

-In the last 4 years, there were 334 contributions totaling $138,443 to Republican and conservative campaigns, averaging $415 per contribution.
+In the last 4 years, there were 334 contributions totaling $138,443 to the Republican Party and conservative campaigns, averaging $415 per contribution.

 (source: Federal Election Commission)